AP-HLine-3D/HLine3D/README.md

 Jamison Adcock wrote the initial Java Software to Process

-AirSpy SDR# Studio & Daniel Kaminski IF_Avg *.txt files which  incorporated the Matlab Code I developed :
+AirSpy SDR# Studio & Daniel Kaminski IF_Avg *.txt files

+which  incorporated the Matlab Code I developed :

-Correcting the Spectra for Background Drift ,
+Correcting the Spectra for Frame to Frame Background Drift ,

 Normalizing the Spectra to Cold Sky,

-Converting the Spectra to a logarithmic dB Scale  ( future alternate scalings )
+Converting the Spectra to a logarithmic dB Scale

 Processing the Spectra files into *.csv Formats  compatible with